qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 This mod eliminates the limitation that only one dimension can be loaded on client at the same time.
 For example, if you want to get the nether world, use `ClientWorldLoader.getWorld(World.NETHER)` .
 The client world will be created when it's used at the first time.

-If the client experiences conventional dimension change (with loading screen) then all worlds will be deleted.
+If the client experiences conventional dimension change (with loading screen) then all worlds will be unloaded and recreated later.

 ### Dimension API